corporalcat/HTB-writeups/Tenet/index.md

 I execute a reverse shell bash command.
 ![](burpshell.png)

-Setup a listener and got a shell as **www-data**.
+Setup a listener using nc and got a shell as **www-data**.
 ![](shelwww.png)

 Next I try finding config files and got **wp-config**.
 I try searching for a password and got one.
-I also check the **/home** directory for potential usernames.
+I also check the **/home** directory for potential usernames that I can use to pair with the password.
 ![](grepconfig.png)

 I try SSH into the box with the user neil and the password above and got a shell as the user neil.
 ![](userflag.png)

 Now I run **sudo -l** as the user neil and he can run **enableSSH.sh** as sudo.